rocjs/roc-package-web-app-react/GUIDE.md

 Read more about Jest configuration in the [official docs](https://facebook.github.io/jest/docs/en/configuration.html#content).

+There are other alternative Roc plugins available for testing.
+For example [roc-plugin-test-mocha-webpack](https://github.com/rocjs/roc-plugin-test-mocha-webpack).

 ## Modifying webpack and babel configurations

 Roc takes care of the underlying tooling and build configurations for you so that you can focus on coding your product in a productive environment.